martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ###### Data preprocessing
 To minimise errors, it is crucial to run momepy analysis on preprocessed data set.
 UK OS data (building layer, all of them) are not ready for analysis as they are often split into more elements e.g. one building consists of more shapes and I have no idea what to tell the script to resolve this issue, because different parts of the buildings doesn't even have a common attribute (like Vienna for example) so it is not possible to easily dissolve shapes.
 In order to prepare this data layer for analysis, some change of topology has to happen, but I have no clue what should be the process.
 Poor quality of cadastral layer excludes its use (which could be great).
 To partially overcome this issue, it might be necessary to work with non-uk data (Prague, Vienna...).

-##### Generating blocks
-Blocks are generated based on the street network and morphological tessellation.
-Because the street network obtained from open data portal is capturing car-based network, it sometimes does not connect where it should.
-This should be fixed.

-In the case of Prague, using original street network I have generated 9428 blocks, out of which 1839 were "unusual".
-(19.5%)

-	bdkSec > 500 or bskCom < 0.2 or bskCon <0.76 or bskERI < 0.7 or bskShI <0.5

-After that I fixed the street network so it snapped to itself and closed gaps in street network - if the 20m extension of line intersects street network - snap.
-If the 70 extension of line intersects boundary of built-up area (defined by tessellation), snap.

-The result gave me 9800 blocks and 1092 unusual (11%).
-10% of unusual blocks are randomly selected and assessed whether they are correct blocks or incorrect.
-Based on that, the approximate error is estimated.

-Out of 109 randomly selected blocks, 76 were marked as correct representation of block, 33 as incorrect.
-Based on that, the **estimated error is 3.4%**.
-That includes blocks which were incorrect before the network snapping as well as blocks which were falsely identified by the snapping.

-Additionally, there should be a subchapter talking about exceptions which momepy is not able to capture (Krizikova, Karlin, Nabrezi Karluv most).

-###### Problem with blocks in modernist structure
-As block is defined by street, it is expecting that street is major divider of space and was there first.
-In modernist structures, street is often designed as a way though the area, in the middle of what we could see as morphological piece (or block).
-We are effectively trying to define something which does not exist. **WHAT IS THE CONSEQUENCE OF THIS???**

 ##### DHC recognition
 Instead of straightforward cluster analyisis, we might identify significant clusters based on spatial autocorrelation.
 DHC could be identified as a specific combination of those significant clusters???